core-wg/oscore/draft-ietf-core-object-security.md

 5. Format the OSCORE message according to {{protected-fields}}.
 The Object-Security option is added (see {{outer-options}}).

-6. Store the association Token - Security Context.
-The client SHALL be able to find the Recipient Context from the Token in the response.
+6. Store the association Token - Security Context, in order to be able to find the Recipient Context from the Token in the response.

 ## Verifying the Request {#ver-req}